On This Page

 - Add a device: Click + ADD DEVICE > Add Device.

-- Edit an OPM device: Select device > Actions > Edit Device.
+- Edit an OPM device: Select the device > Actions > Edit Device.

-- Delete an OPM device: Select device > Actions > Delete Device.
+- Delete an OPM device: Select the device > Actions > Delete Device.

 - Define the protected zones for a device: Click the device.